 A hand saw doesn’t always cut it (pun intended).
 To reach those high overgrown branches, you will need a sturdy pole saw, like the Fiskars 393951-1001.

-The double-lock system, made of a flip-lock and internal spring button, keeps the extended pole in place.
+The double-lock system, made of a flip-lock and an internal spring button, keeps the extended pole in place.

 - 2-in-1 trimming system